Wilmington Grammar School for Girls Parsons Lane, Wilmington, Kent, DA2 7BB

 This enables them to progress in line with their academic targets.
 The Student Support Team is based in the cottage and they address the varying needs/learning differences of students.
 These range from MLD, Dyslexia, Dyscalculia to condition and disorder related difficulties such as ASD, ADD, anxiety, visual & hearing impairments; physical disabilities and medical conditions such as epilepsy and eating disorders.

-The Student Support Team includes our SENCO (Mrs Baillie), Assistant SENCO Mrs Pritchard, four Pastoral Support Mangers, Mrs Pike (Safeguarding & PP Manager), Mrs Hatton (Year 7), Miss Gaines (Years 10 & 11), Miss McKay (Years 9 & 10) and Mrs Keleher (SEN) and our Student Managers for WG6, Mrs Wheatley (WGSG) and Mrs Regan (WGSB).
+The Student Support Team includes our SENCO (Mrs Baillie), six Pastoral Support Mangers, Mrs Pike (Safeguarding & PP Manager), Mrs Hatton (Year 7), Miss Mckay (Years 8 & 9), Miss Gaines (Years 10 & 11) and Mrs Smith (SEN) and Mrs Robertston (SEN).
+Our Student Managers for WG6, Mrs Wheatley (WGSG) and Mrs Regan (WGSB).

 Some students require additional support in terms of organisation, presentation of homework, or with certain subjects.
 Once such students have been identified, they can be referred to the mentoring programme or to the Learning Mentors by either a Head of Department or Head of Year.